KP Tissue declares a Quarterly Dividend of $0.18 per Common Share

 About KP Tissue Inc.

-KP Tissue Inc. (KPT) was created to acquire, and its business is limited to holding, a limited partnership interest in KPLP.
+KPT was created to acquire, and its business is limited to holding, a limited equity interest in Kruger Products, which is accounted for as an investment on the equity basis.
+KPT currently holds a 12.6% interest in Kruger Products.
 For more information visit www.kptissueinc.com.

-About Kruger Products L.P.
+About Kruger Products Inc.

-Kruger Products L.P. is Canada’s leading manufacturer of quality tissue products for household, industrial and commercial use.
-Kruger Products L.P. serves the Canadian consumer market with such well-known brands as Cashmere®, Purex®, SpongeTowels®, Scotties® and White Swan®.
-In the U.S., Kruger Products L.P. manufactures the White Cloud® brand, as well as many private label products.
-Kruger Products L.P. has approximately 2,500 employees and operates eight FSC® CoC-certified (FSC® C104904) production facilities in North America.
+Kruger Products is Canada’s leading manufacturer of quality tissue products for household, industrial and commercial use.
+Kruger Products serves the Canadian consumer market with such well-known brands as Cashmere®, Purex®, SpongeTowels®, Scotties®, White Swan® and BonterraTM.
+In the U.S., Kruger Products manufactures the White Cloud® brand, as well as many private label products.
+The Away-From-Home division manufactures and distributes high-quality, cost-effective product solutions to a wide range of commercial and public entities.
+Kruger Products has approximately 3,000 employees and operates nine FSC® COC-certified (FSC® C-104904) production facilities in North America.
 For more information visit www.krugerproducts.ca.

 INFORMATION: